Neurodiversity

 Imitating social behaviours to avoid standing out

-Masking can be protective—but also exhausting.
-Over time, it can contribute to anxiety, burnout, or feeling like you’re never quite being your full self.
+Over time, masking can lead to burnout, anxiety, or feeling like you’re never quite being your full self.

-Strong aversions to noise, clothing textures, or lighting
+Strong aversions to sound, light, clothing textures, or smells

-A need for movement, pressure, or specific sensory routines
+A need for movement, pressure, or specific sensory rituals

-Deep comfort in certain sounds, textures, or visual patterns
+Deep comfort in familiar sounds, textures, or visual patterns

 Social Energy & Connection

 Being neurodivergent doesn’t mean lacking empathy or interest in others.
-But social interactions might feel:
+But social interaction may feel:

 Easier in structured or one-on-one settings

-Shaped by a need for clarity, honesty, or shared interests
+Shaped by a desire for honesty, clarity, or shared interests

-Overwhelming if filled with small talk or unspoken rules
+Overwhelming when filled with small talk or unspoken rules

 Some people love connection but need recovery time after.
-Others may avoid socialising due to past hurt or misattunement—not because they don’t care.
+Others may avoid socialising due to past misattunement—not because they don’t care, but because it’s safer.

-Feel things intensely but struggle to explain them
+Feeling things intensely but struggling to explain them

-Jump between topics or focus deeply on one area
+Jumping between topics—or focusing deeply on one area

 A strong need to plan ahead or avoid surprises